-The $5 Indian Gold Half Eagles were commissioned by the American President Theodore Roosevelt in the early 1900's.
-The design was created by the artist Bela Lyon Pratt (a student of Augustus Saint-Gaudens) and production started in 1908 when the coins replaced the earlier Liberty version of the Gold Half Eagles.
-Regular continuous production of the $5 Indian Gold Half Eagles ceased in 1916.
+The Indian Gold Half Eagle was commissioned by the American President Theodore Roosevelt in the early 1900's.
+The design was created by the artist Bela Lyon Pratt (a student of Augustus Saint-Gaudens) and production started in 1908 when the coin replaced the earlier Liberty Head version of the $5 Half Eagle.
+Regular continuous production of the $5 Indian Gold Half Eagle ceased in 1916.
 After that, the coins were only produced in 1929.
 However, many of the coins minted that year were probably later melted down into bullion (due to currency laws passed during the Great Depression).

 Especially hard to find nowadays are the coins that were minted in New Orleans in 1909 (34,200 coins), Denver in 1911 (72,500 coins) and Philadelphia in 1929 (662,000 coins of which many have been melted down).